Three-body Fermi-liquid corrections for Andreev transport through quantum dots: Introduction

 Andreev reflection in quantum dots (QD) connected to multiterminal networks consisting of normal (N) and superconducting (SC) leads is an active field of current research \cite{PhysRevB.89.045422,HLee2013,Bordoloi2022,Golubev_2007}.
 In particular, crossed Andreev reflection (CAR) is one of the most interesting processes arising from Cooper-pair tunneling in which an incident electron entering from a normal lead forms a Cooper pair with another electron from a different normal lead to tunnel into the superconducting leads, leaving behind a hole in the normal lead where the second electron came from.
 The CAR is also related, via time-reversal symmetry, to Cooper-pair splitting processes, in which a Cooper pair emitted from the superconducting lead splits into two entangled electrons that propagate into different normal leads \cite{Hofstetter_2009,Schindele_2012,Das_2012,PhysRevB.90.235412,PhysRevLett.114.096602,Borzenets2016,Tan2020,PhysRevB.85.035419,PhysRevB.98.241414,PhysRevB.99.115127,PhysRevLett.120.087701,PhysRevB.99.075429,Ranni_2021}.

-Moreover, the Coulomb interaction between electrons in quantum dots induces an interesting crossover between the Kondo singlet and the Cooper-pair singlet \cite{RozhkovArovas1999,ClerkAmbegaokar2000,Vecino_2003,Yoshioka_2000,Choi2004,SianoEgger2004,Oguri_2004,Bauer_2007,YoshihideTanaka_2007,Karrasch2008,Florens2009,Hecht_2008,YoichTanaka_2007,Yamada_2011,Buizert_2007,Deacon_2010,Deacon_2010Rapid,Governale_2008,Futterer2009,Eldridge_2010,Michalek_2013,Oguri_2013,PhysRevB.87.115409,Domanski_2017,Wrzeinfmmode_2017,PhysRevLett.129.207701,Zitko2013,Zonda2017,Zonda2023,PhysRevB.99.045120,PhysRevB.101.205422}.
-Contributions from CAR can be detected through the nonlocal conductance, measured via the current flowing from the quantum dot to the normal drain electrode under a bias voltage applied to the source electrode.
-However, the nonlocal conductance also contains contributions from direct single-electron tunneling, in which an incident electron from the source electrode is transmitted directly to the drain electrode through the quantum dot.
-In order to extract the CAR contributions, it is therefore essential to clarify the conditions under which Cooper-pair tunneling dominates the nonlocal conductance, taking into account competing effects arising from electron correlations and quantum-interference effects \cite{Hashimoto2024,Tanaka_2008}.
+Moreover, the Coulomb interaction between electrons in quantum dots induces an interesting crossover between the Kondo singlet state and the superconducting singlet state \cite{RozhkovArovas1999,ClerkAmbegaokar2000,Vecino_2003,Yoshioka_2000,Choi2004,SianoEgger2004,Oguri_2004,Bauer_2007,YoshihideTanaka_2007,Karrasch2008,Florens2009,Hecht_2008,YoichTanaka_2007,Yamada_2011,Buizert_2007,Deacon_2010,Deacon_2010Rapid,Governale_2008,Futterer2009,Eldridge_2010,Michalek_2013,Michalek_2015,Weymann2015,Oguri_2013,PhysRevB.87.115409,Domanski_2017,Wrzeinfmmode_2017,PhysRevLett.129.207701,Zitko2013,Zonda2017,Zonda2023,PhysRevB.99.045120,PhysRevB.101.205422}.
+Contributions from CAR can be probed through the nonlocal conductance measured from the current flowing from the quantum dot to the normal drain electrode under a bias voltage applied to the source electrode (e.g., $I_R^{}$ shown in Fig.\ \ref{fig:system}).
+However, the current flowing between two normal leads also contains contributions from single-electron tunneling, in which an incident electron from the source electrode is transmitted directly to the drain electrode through the quantum dot.
+It is therefore essential to clarify the conditions under which Cooper-pair tunneling dominates over the single-electron tunneling or becomes comparable to it, including the competing effects of electron correlations and quantum interference \cite{Hashimoto2024,Tanaka_2008}.
+In the present work, we demonstrate that the contributions from these different tunneling processes can, in principle, be separated by observing both the local and nonlocal conductances associated with the current $I_L^{}$ and $I_R^{}$ shown in Fig.\ \ref{fig:system}, and also show that three-body correlations between electrons in the quantum dot play a significant role in the conductance behavior at low but finite temperatures.